zesk/build/docs/tools/assert.md

 #### Arguments

+- `--help` - Optional.
+Flag.
+Display this help.
+- `--line lineNumber` - Optional.
+Integer.
+Line number of calling function.
+- `--debug` - Optional.
+Flag.
+Debugging
+- `--display` - Optional.
+String.
+Display name for the condition.
+- `--success` - Optional.
+Boolean.
+Whether the assertion should pass (`true`) or fail (`false`)
+- `--stderr-match` - Optional.
+String.
+One or more strings which must match stderr.
+Implies `--stderr-ok`
+- `--stdout-no-match` - Optional.
+String.
+One or more strings which must match stderr.
+- `--stdout-match` - Optional.
+String.
+One or more strings which must match stdout.
+- `--stdout-no-match` - Optional.
+String.
+One or more strings which must match stdout.
+- `--stderr-ok` - Optional.
+Flag.
+Output to stderr will not cause the test to fail.
+- `--leak globalName` - Zero or more.
+String.
+Allow global leaks for these globals.
+- `--skip-plumber` - Optional.
+Flag.
+Skip plumber check for function calls.
+- `--dump` - Optional.
+Flag.
+Output stderr and stdout after test regardless.
+- `--dump-binary` - Optional.
+Flag.
+Output stderr and stdout after test regardless, and output binary.
 - `leftValue` - Value to compare on the left hand side of the comparison
 - `rightValue` - Value to compare on the right hand side of the comparison
 - `message` - Message to output if the assertion fails